kwakutwumasi/Quakearts-Webtools/qa-appbase/README.md

 # qa-appbase

 This library forms the basis of the QuakeArts.com Application Development Platform.
 It is a custom integration of Java Transaction API (JTA), Java Connector Architecture (JCA), Context and Dependency Injection (CDI), a Servlet Container, and Java Naming and Directory Interface (JNDI), all part of the Jakarta Enterprise Edition (JEE) Standard (formally Java Enterprise Edition).
-It is similar to the Spring Boot Platform.
+It is similar to Spring Boot Platform with Spring Injection and a Tomcat Webserver.
+The code has 80%+ test coverage and is stable.

 #### Requirements